Latent variable graphical model selection via convex optimization: Identifiability

-This assumption is to be viewed as a generalization of the irrepresentability conditions imposed on the covariance matrix \cite{ZhaY2006} or the Fisher information matrix \cite{RavWRY2008} in order to provide consistency guarantees for sparse model selection using the $\ell_1$ norm.
-With this assumption we have the following proposition, proved in Appendix~\ref{app:rg}, about the gains of the operator $\F^\ast$ restricted to $\Omega \oplus T$.
-This proposition plays a fundamental role in the analysis of the performance of the regularized maximum-likelihood procedure \eqref{eq:sdp}.

-\begin{PROP} Let $\Omega$ and $T$ be the tangent spaces defined in this section, and let $\F^\ast$ be the Fisher information evaluated at the true marginal concentration matrix.
+This assumption is to be viewed as a generalization of the irrepresentability conditions imposed on the covariance matrix \cite {ZhaY2006,Wai2009} or the Fisher information matrix~\cite{RavWRY2008} in order to provide consistency guarantees for sparse model selection using the $\ell_1$ norm.
+With this assumption we have the following proposition, proved in Section~\ref{secproofs}, about the gains of the operator $\F^\ast$ restricted to $\Omega\oplus T$.
+This proposition plays a fundamental role in the analysis of the performance of the regularized maximum-likelihood procedure~(\ref{eqsdp}).
+Specifically, it gives conditions under which a suitable primal-dual pair can be specified to certify optimality with respect to~(\ref{eqsdp}) (see Section~\ref{subsecproof} for more details). \begin{prop} Let $\Omega$ and $T$ be the tangent spaces defined in this section, and let $\F^\ast$ be the Fisher information evaluated at the true marginal concentration matrix.
 Further let $\alpha,\beta,\nu$ be as defined above.
 Suppose that

 and that $\gamma$ is in the following range: